A vegan traveling to Dublin? Here are the best 8 places to eat and drink.

 Who said you can’t have vegan food with a Latin twist in Dublin?
 Founded by a Venezuelan couple, Take a Veg introduces vegan food to the streets of the city.
 The menu is simple.
 It consists of sandwiches, subs, and chips.
 However, even one bite is enough to make you maneuver the streets of Dublin to this vegan spot.

-Update: As of January 2021, Take a Veg is closed.
+Update: As of January 2021, Take a Veg has been permanently closed.

 13 Dame St, Dublin, Ireland